2025 highlight

 Through these listening initiatives – covering areas such as welfare, training, internal services, inclusion and mobility – we strive to identify employees’ real needs, guide our decisions and foster greater organisational involvement.

-- Personal Services: annual evaluation on the usability of the dedicated intranet section.
+- Servizi per la Persona: an annual assessment of the usability of the dedicated intranet section.

-- Poste Mondo Welfare: double survey on satisfaction with the welfare plan and employees’ needs.
+- Poste Mondo Welfare: a two-part survey on satisfaction with the welfare plan and on employees’ needs.

-- Caregiver survey: anonymous questionnaire to measure the perceived burden of care by caregivers.
+- Survey caregiver: an anonymous questionnaire to measure the perceived caregiving burden among employee caregivers.

-- Dillo a NoidiPoste: ongoing survey to gather ideas on new services and improve the customer experience.
+- Dillo a NoidiPoste: an ongoing survey to collect ideas for new services and improve the customer experience.

-- Casina Poste and Parco Fluviale: double survey to assess interest in sports and recreational spaces in Rome.
+- Casina Poste e Parco Fluviale: an ongoing survey to assess needs and satisfaction related to the sports and leisure space in Rome reserved for employees.

-- Home-work mobility: annual analysis of travel habits to promote sustainable solutions.
+- Mobilità casa-lavoro: an annual analysis of commuting habits to promote sustainable solutions.

 We are always listening to respond to our people’s needs